Level 2 Water Shortage Plan in Effect:

 What is the City of Pasadena doing to Conserve?

 The Council adopted a 28% water conservation goal citywide that aligns Pasadena with mandated reductions set by the state.
 The City also is taking several steps to reduce its own water use.
 Learn more.

 PWP is investing in several capital projects that would help to not only replenish our local water levels, but create sustainable alternative water sources

 - Arroyo Seco Canyon would stabilize our water levels by bringing in local water to replenish our groundwater

-- Reclaimed water would help offset the use of drinking water for irrigation and cooling processes at nearby hospitals and commercial/industrial buildings
+- Recycled Water would help offset the use of drinking water for irrigation and cooling processes at nearby hospitals and commercial/industrial buildings

 The above images are courtesy of the Association of California Water Agencies.